 Or, try our Condition Checker to find some answers and get started on a self-diagnosis.

 Find your condition with our 2-minute Condition Checker.

 The most common symptoms of hip arthritis (osteoarthritis) are pain in the hip, groin, lower back or upper thigh areas and a decreased range of hip motion.
 These symptoms tend to progress gradually, so many people will ignore seeking treatment until their pain or stiffness interferes with their daily life.

 Common Conditions of Hip Osteoarthritis

-Arthritic conditions in your hips and lower back can often be caused by a series of problems, so its important to pinpoint your exact cause of pain early on to avoid symptoms turning into a chronic, life-long problem.
+Arthritic conditions in your hips and lower back can often be caused by a series of problems, so it’s important to pinpoint your exact cause of pain early on to avoid symptoms turning into a chronic, life-long problem.

 Are you experiencing any of these symptoms and are worried you may have hip osteoarthritis or a similar hip condition?
 The best way you can treat your hip osteoarthritis is getting an early diagnosis so you can start a treatment plan as soon as possible.

 Non-surgical treatments can often be effective at managing your day-to-day pain if a chronic condition has not developed.
 Our patients usually start out with a combination of medication and physical therapy.
-We then move on to a more substantial method of treating your hip pain called stem cell therapy.

 For most patients, hip osteoarthritis symptoms can be successfully treated using non-surgical methods.
 For those whose condition has progressed to the point of extreme pain or immobility, surgery may be necessary.